The five biggest mistakes when buying in Florida

 1. Working with multiple estate agents

 In Florida, all available homes are listed in the MLS (Multiple Listing Service) which is like a big warehouse that holds all property for sale.
 This means you only need to work with one agent and that agent can access every available property for you.
 As of August 2024, new laws dictate that Florida licensed agents must have every client sign a representation agreement before showing or discussing individual properties.
-You can only be represented by one agent, so find one you like and trust and sign a representation agreement.
+Find one you like and trust and sign a representation agreement.

 2. Not working with an agent with relevant expertise